Denuwan31368/fashion_store/README.md

+Technical Note for Evaluators

+To ensure the application launches correctly without path errors, please follow these steps:

+Clone/Download: Clone the repository or download the ZIP from GitHub and extract it fully.

+Open Correct Directory: Open VS Code and use "File > Open Folder".
+Navigate directly into the folder that contains the pubspec.yaml file.

+Important: Opening a parent folder instead of the project root will cause the "No pubspec.yaml found" error.

+Restore Dependencies: Because the build/ and .dart_tool/ folders are excluded for efficiency (via .gitignore), you must run the following command in the VS Code terminal to download the required packages: flutter pub get

+Launch: Once the dependencies are fetched, run the application using: flutter run

 Developer Note for Evaluators To test the application

 1. Launch: View the Splash Screen on startup.
 2. Login: Enter any text for the username/password to bypass authentication for this phase.